DomView§

 const model = new Model({ name: 'Some Name', important: true });

-return new SampleView(model, { app });
+return new SampleView(model, { app });λtemplate§

 template(…Template): Template

-function lets you group multiple Template
+The template function lets you group multiple Templates together into a single

-only takes a singular Template
+Template, since DomView@build only takes a singular Template.

-expressions and other template()
+Essentially, find(…).{mutator}(…) expressions and other template() results

-may all be given as parameters to template()
+may all be given as parameters to template().

-works and its various uses may be found in
+More information about how template works and its various uses may be found in

 its own theory chapter section.